 Wags and Wiggles Employment Opportunities

-Hours: Part Time/ Full Time - Weekends Required
+Hours: Full Time or Part Time - Weekends Required

-Duties: Position requires an enthusiast individual who shares our passion for dogs.
-Must be a hard worker, team player, multi-tasker, and have a good memory.
-Duties includes supervision of dog play, good handling skills of dogs, cleaning up after dogs, and learning our special play yard activities.
+Duties: This position requires an enthusiastic individual who shares our love and passion for dogs.
+You must be a hard worker, dedicated, reliable, and a team player.
+You must have a good memory and be great at multitasking.
+Duties include supervision of dog play, good handling skills of dogs, cleaning up after dogs, and learning our special play yard activities.
 Bathing may be required.

-Wags & Wiggles now offers an Apprenticeship Program.
-We offer a real life hands-on apprenticeship program that will teach you the people skills, dog skills, and training skills needed to be a well-rounded trainer.
+Wags & Wiggles has an extensive dog training Apprenticeship Program.
+We provide a real life, hands-on approach that will teach you the people skills, dog skills, and training skills needed to be a well-rounded trainer.

-Job opportunities do come available at Wags & Wiggles.
+Job opportunities are often available at Wags & Wiggles.
 We only hire persons 18 years of age or older with a current form of ID.
-We often have to expand our staff due to our company's constant growth.
-Hours can often be expanded once hired.
-We offer Medical, Dental and Life insurance plus 5 vacation days/year if you are full-time and have worked for us for three months.
-Your dog may attend daycare at no charge on the days you work, assuming dog passes
+We frequently have to expand our team due to our company's constant growth.
+We offer medical, dental and life insurance if you are full-time and have worked for us for at least three months.
+We also offer 5 paid vacation days and 3 paid days of sick leave per year.
+Your dog may attend daycare free of charge on the days you work, assuming your dog is acceptable for daycare.

 Please refer below for what we expect from our employees.